codemagic-ci-cd/codemagic-docs/content/yaml-publishing/huawei-appgallery.md

 ## App Signing
 If you want to release your app in App Bundle format and use the dynamic delivery feature, this service is required.

-First you need to sing you android application and upload the key to the Codemagic environment variables so Codemagic can sign you app before publishing it, see the [docs](https://docs.codemagic.io/yaml-code-signing/signing-android/).
+First, you need to sign your android application and upload the key to the Codemagic environment variables so Codemagic can sign your app before publishing it, see the [docs](https://docs.codemagic.io/yaml-code-signing/signing-android/).

 1. Go to your app page.
-2. Go to **App Signing** tab at the Services *section*.
+2. Go to **App Signing** tab in the *Services* section.
 3. Choose the first option *(Let AppGallery connect create and manage app signature for you)*.
 4. After you create your upload key, you need to export a PEM certificate for the new upload key.